Find wasted Kubernetes

 Add a cost gate to your CI pipeline

-Same idea as security scanning in CI.
+Same idea as a security scan in CI.
 If your cluster has more than 15% savings available, the pipeline fails and the team knows before the next deploy.

 Works in GitHub Actions, GitLab CI, Jenkins, or any pipeline that runs shell commands.

 KubeOpt reads kubectl data and cloud billing APIs.
-It never writes to your cluster.
+It does not write to your cluster.

 Fixes are proposed as pull requests.
 Nothing is applied until you merge.